adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

         - `net_gen.py`: Methods to automatically generate interleave/ring/mesh network with arbitrary number of homogeneous servers.
         - `unit_util.py`: Methods to do multiplier/unit parsing and manipulation.
 - `README.md`: This `README`
+- `tool-usage.md`: Brief description of the included tools.

 ## Credits to Files
 - `NetCal/DNC`: The file `dnc_analysis.jar` is built based on the project [DNC](https://github.com/NetCal/DNC).
 I only implemented `NetworkAnalysis` package to allow analysing with `DNC` while using my network description file as input and my standard result format as output.
 More you can find more details about my input/output at [network description file](#network-description-file) and [standard result](#standard-analysis-result).